 - Cost of living in Tucson is 1% below the national average, according to Forbes.

-- Niche.com gives Tucson an A- overall grade, with high marks for diversity, family living, public schools, and nightlife.
+- Niche.com gives Tucson a A- overall grade, with high marks for weather, outdoor activities, public schools, and nightlife.

 - Tucson is ranked by Livability.com as one of the top 100 best places to live, with plenty of great outdoor activities and natural amenities like Tanque Verde Falls.